Lentivirus Packaging

 Lentivirus production and quality control (QC)

 For our third-generation lentivirus packaging, transfer plasmid carrying the gene of interest (GOI) is co-transfected with our proprietary envelope plasmid encoding VSV-G and packaging plasmids encoding Gag/Pol and Rev into HEK293T packaging cells.
 After 48 hours of incubation, the supernatant is collected and centrifuged to remove cell debris and then filtered.
 Lentiviral particles are subsequently concentrated with PEG.
-For ultra-purified lentivirus (in vivo grade), viral particles are further purified by sucrose cushion ultracentrifugation and concentrated by ultrafiltration.
+For ultra-purified lentivirus (in vivo grade), viral particles are further purified by sucrose gradient ultracentrifugation and concentrated by ultrafiltration.
 We use the p24 ELISA method to measure lentivirus titer.

 For each recombinant lentivirus produced by VectorBuilder, quality control includes titer measurement, sterility testing for bacteria and fungi, and mycoplasma detection.
 If the transfer vector encodes a fluorescent protein, we would perform transduction test to detect corresponding fluorescence.
 If the transfer vector encodes a drug-selectable marker, we would perform transduction test followed by corresponding drug selection.
 Additionally, for ultra-purified lentivirus, we routinely perform endotoxin assay to check the endotoxin level.
 To include the endotoxin results in your COA, an extra cost is required.
 Additional QC services can be provided upon request.